Estes Park, Colorado: Recent history

 By 1912, Estes Park had its own seasonal newspaper, the Estes Park Trail, which provided advertising for the local hotels and other businesses.
 It was a year-round weekly by 1921.

 In 1949, Olympus Dam was finished, creating Lake Estes, giving the town its main source of drinking water.

 Land was still being homesteaded in the area in 1914, when Katherine Garetson (1877–1963) filed on land near the base of Longs Peak.
 She built a cabin and started a business known as the Big Owl Tea Place.
 She proved up on her homestead claim in 1915, and left a memoir of her years there.

 In 1916 the Estes Valley Library was founded by the Estes Park Women's Club.
 It originally formed part of the old schoolhouse and contained only 262 printed works.
+The Town of Estes Park was incorporated on April 17, 1917.

 Estes Park was also the site of the organization of the Credit Union National Association, an important milestone in the history of American credit unions.
 In 1992, members of the modern American militia movement attended the three-day Rocky Mountain Rendezvous in Estes Park, which focused on "guns, resisting the federal government, and white supremacy".